ttscoff/bunch/using-bunch/getting-started.md

 parent: Using Bunch
 nav_order: 10
 ---
+### Set Your Preferences

+To make the most of Bunch, you'll want to set some [Preferences]({{ site.baseurl }}/docs/using-bunch/preferences).
+Most importantly, choose to run Bunch in the Dock or the menu bar, and whether Bunches toggle open and closed.
+My personal recommendation is to run Bunch in the menu bar, and have "Toggle Bunches" turned on.

 ### Terminology

 For the purposes of this documentation, here are some definitions:

 Bunch
-: The name of the app, but also singular reference to a file containing a plain text list of collection of apps, commands, and scripts it will launch.
+: The name of the app, but also a singular reference to a file containing a plain text list of apps, commands, and scripts it will launch.
 The latter is also referred to as a "Bunch File."

 Bunch Folder
 : The folder where your collection of Bunch files is stored.

 Bunch Items
 : Bunch Items are lines in a Bunch file, whether launching an app, running a script, or executing a command.
+This is a generic term for referencing all of the types below.

+Open/Closed
+: Bunches are either "opened" or "closed," and perform different tasks depending on the action.
+Closing a Bunch has a different meaning than "quitting," so I'll do my best not to refer to opening a Bunch as launching, or closing a Bunch as quitting it.

+Quit/Launched
+: Apps and scripts are "launched" and "quit" (or terminated) by Bunches when they open or close.

+App Items
+: App Items are lines in a Bunch file that launch an app.
+They start at the left margin, and the only characters that precede them are special characters like `!`, `%`, or `@` which affect the behavior of the app (like ignoring it when quitting, or focusing the app and hiding others after launching it).

+Command Items
+: Command Items are lines surrounded in parentheses.
+They perform tasks provided by Bunch, such as sending notifications, turning on Do Not Disturb, or sleeping your computer.
+Like App Items, they start against the left margin.

+Script Items
+: Script items start with a special character that indicates what type of script to run.
+Shell scripts start with `$`, AppleScripts start with `*`, and Automator Workflows start with `&`.
+Shell and AppleScript lines can run either script files or run commands directly.

+File Items
+: File Items are lines that come after an App Item that perform actions (like opening files or sending keystrokes) in the App Item that precedes them.
+Multiple File Items can come after a single App Item.
+These can also be used after Script Items to pass environment variables to the script.

 Snippet
 : A snippet is a file in the Bunch folder that has any extension other than `.bunch`.
 It can contain anything a Bunch can, and can be included from within a Bunch to allow sharing of common tasks between Bunches.
 Snippets are also used to allow interactivity, delayed execution, and other fun stuff.

-Open/Closed
-: Bunches are either "opened" or "closed," and take different actions depending on the action.
-Closing a Bunch has a different meaning than "quitting," so I'll do my best not to refer to opening a Bunch as launching, or closing a Bunch as quitting it.

-Quit/Launched
-: Apps are "launched" and "quit" (or terminated).
-These are commands that can happen when a Bunch is open or closed, but they always refer to applications.

-### Set Your Preferences

-To make the most of Bunch, you'll want to set some [Preferences]({{ site.baseurl }}/docs/using-bunch/preferences).
-Most importantly, choose to run Bunch in the Dock or the menu bar, and whether Bunches toggle open and closed.
-My personal recommendation is to run Bunch in the menu bar, and have "Toggle Bunches" turned on.

 ### Create Your First Bunch